1. Meteorological Modeling Tools

 A 3-d Lagrangian particle/puff model that uses meteorological model output fields as input for the dispersion calculation.
 It can be customized to support a variety of different simulations.
 Interface programs are available to process MM5, ETA, RAMS, or ECMWF model output fields.

-Provided by NOAA’s Office of Response and Restoration, it consists of a chemical data base linked with a straight line Gaussian model for very short-range applications.
+Provided by NOAA’s Office of Response and Restoration, it consists of a chemical database linked with a straight line Gaussian model for very short-range applications to estimate threat zones associated with hazardous chemical releases, including toxic gas clouds, fires, and explosions.

 3. Application of Generic Models to Specific Emergencies